 Joe Mack Wilson Building | Fine Arts Gallery

-School of Art and Design students completing their Bachelors of Fine Arts in Studio Arts and Art Education are required to participate in a capstone exhibition.
+School of Art and Design students completing their Bachelors of Fine Arts in Studio Arts are required to participate in a capstone exhibition.
 The resulting shows contain artwork of various disciplines and materials representing individual styles and high levels of conceptual ability.
 This fall's exhibitions will feature students from the concentrations that include drawing and painting, sculpture, ceramics, photography, printmaking, and graphic communications in three separate exhibitions or portfolio reviews.

 October 24th – November 9th

 Reception: October 30, 5-7pm